GokulVSD/gokulvsd.github.io/_posts/2021-05-01-first-job-review-six-month-edition-and-new-job.md

 I was pretty happy with the first offer I got, as it was a substantial pay bump for me, and the type of work would be a lot better in terms of my career growth.
 On top of that, I wasn't really that confident in my abilities to get past the interview process for ThoughtSpot, because I had heard it wasn't going to be easy.
-He did manage to convince me try over some beers, and so I did.
-He referred me, and over the course of the next week, I went through a screening coding round consisting of 3 tough coding questions, 2 rounds of coding interviews and a resume drill down round.
+He did manage to convince me to try over some beers, and so I did.
+He referred me, and over the course of the next week, I went through a screening coding round consisting of 3 challenging coding questions, 2 rounds of coding interviews and a resume drill down round.
 They skipped the culture fit round, I assume because they expect me to know and gel with their culture since I am good friends with an existing employee.
 I aced every coding question they threw at me, some, even to my own surpise.
 I was confident I had cleared every round after I was done with each, but I was expecting there to be more rounds.
 They however, decided to hire me after the 2nd round.
 I'm super pumped, because I know I'm going to be the least experienced and least skilled person in any room once I join, and all that means is that I get to learn a lot.
 This is going to be very good for my career in the long term, not to mention the substantial pay bump I got OVER my previous offer.

-I will be joining in as a Member of Technical Staff II (backend developer for SpotIQ, ThoughtSpot's AI driven analytics engine) day after tomorrow.
+I will be joining in as a Member of Technical Staff II (backend developer for SpotIQ, ThoughtSpot's AI driven analytics engine) tomorrow.